mrkaleArduinoLib/gbj_running/README.md

 <a id="getStatistic"></a>
 ## getStatistic()
 #### Description
-The method calculates and returns a new running statistic of a type defined in constuctor parameter [runningType](#prm_runningType) from the current input value and previous running statistics and stores it in the data buffer for the future calculation.
+The method calculates and returns a new running statistic of a type defined in constructor parameter [runningType](#prm_runningType) from the current input value and previous values and stores it in the data buffer for the future calculation.

 #### Syntax
     uint16_t getStatistic(uint16_t currentValue);

 #### Parameters
+<a id="prm_currentValue"></a>
 - **currentValue**: 16-bit value to be used for calculating a new running statistic.
   - *Valid values*: non-negative integer 0 ~ 65535, but restricted by current filter range
   - *Default value*: none